chi2labs/moodleR/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-* 1 note in R CMD check is due to dplyr column names
+* 1 Note related to undeclared variables due to dplyr operations on database tables.